The Velle Lab, Fall 2025

-Back: Walter, Zaf, Tara, Sam; Front: Teo, Lauren, Abby, Katrina
+Back: Abby, Walter, Zaf, Tara, Melinda, Sam; Front: Teo, Katrina, Lee

 Katrina Velle, PhD